respectZ/arknights-luna/README.md

 # arknights-luna
 Arknights Proxy with data modification

-This won't update nor save your account progress, because it's only client-side
+It will neither update nor save your account progress, as it's client-side only

 just my oldddd project, too lazy to port it into python